 If the problem is website specific such as HTTP error 504 for WordPress, then you can consider disabling the plugins to get rid of the issue.
-In most of the cases, 504 gateway error occurred for WordPress website.
+In most of the cases, 504 gateway errors occurred for WordPress websites.
 That’s why we have decided to provide a separate solution for it.

 - To use this method, first install the client and then look for your 000Webhost credentials.

 - In order to find the credentials, you have to log into the portal’s dashboard and then go to the Settings and General tab.

 - After that, locate the section called FTP details to look for information such as your Host Name, Port, and Username

 - Now, open your FTP client and type this information into the login bar at the top of the screen.

 - After that, click on the Quickconnect button to the right.
 Make sure you use the same password which you use for your 000 web host account.